onap/vnfrqts-requirements/docs/Chapter8.rst

 R-94525 The VNF **MUST** log connections to a network listener of the resource.

-R-31614 The VNF **MUST** log the field “event type” in the security audit logs.
+R-31614 The VNF **MUST** log the field "event type" in the security audit logs.

-R-97445 The VNF **MUST** log the field “date/time” in the security audit logs.
+R-97445 The VNF **MUST** log the field "date/time" in the security audit logs.

-R-25547 The VNF **MUST** log the field “protocol” in the security audit logs.
+R-25547 The VNF **MUST** log the field "protocol" in the security audit logs.

-R-06413 The VNF **MUST** log the field “service or program used for access” in the security audit logs.
+R-06413 The VNF **MUST** log the field "service or program used for access" in the security audit logs.

-R-15325 The VNF **MUST** log the field “success/failure” in the security audit logs.
+R-15325 The VNF **MUST** log the field "success/failure" in the security audit logs.

-R-89474 The VNF **MUST** log the field “Login ID” in the security audit logs.
+R-89474 The VNF **MUST** log the field "Login ID" in the security audit logs.

 R-04982 The VNF **MUST NOT** include an authentication credential, e.g., password, in the security audit logs, even if encrypted.